 '''

-source create_prom_file_kcull6.tcl

-or

-source create_prom_file_vcull8.tcl
+source create_prom_file_vcu118.tcl

 '''

 This creates a QSPI boot image with the full bitstream followed by all the partial bitstreams.
 The addresses listed in this script are calculated based on the size of each partial bitstream.
 Note that the sizes for all partial bitstreams are reported, in bytes, in the log.
-The calculations can be seen in prc_bitstream_sizes_lab7.xlsx.
+The calculations can be seen in dfxc_bitstream_sizes_lab7.xlsx.